≡ Menu

 If the mutual fund to which the cash value is invested returns a rate that exceeds 20%, the full amount is credited to the policy holder’s account (minus fees of course).

-As a product that is fully entered into the stock market, the cash value has the luxury of gaining a hedge against inflation.
-If the economy is strong and booming, inflation will likely increase, and so will the cash value in this account.
+As a product that is fully entered into the stock market, the cash value growth has the luxury of gaining a hedge against inflation.
+If the economy is strong and booming, inflation will likely increase, and so will the cash value growth in this account.

 The ability to participate fully in the market and still receive the tax benefits of life insurance is one of the primary reasons variable universal life is used in private placement life insurance.